x8080x2/XEN/user-package/README-DESKTOP.md

 The executable will be created in the `dist-electron` folder.

-## File Access

-The desktop app can now access your local files directly:
-- Templates from `./files/` directory
-- Configuration from `./config/` directory
-- Leads list from `./files/leads.txt`
-- Logo files from `./files/logo/` directory

-## Mode 1 Requirements
+## Electron-Only Requirements

 ⚠️ **This application ONLY works in Electron desktop environment**
 - Requires all files to be present locally (templates, configs, leads)
+- Must have a configured Replit server URL for email sending
-- No web browser compatibility
+- No web browser compatibility whatsoever
-- SMTP configurations must be in local `config/smtp.ini` file
-- Will show error messages if Electron API is not available
+- All file operations go through Electron APIs only

+## File Access

+All file operations use Electron's native file system APIs:
+- Templates: `./files/` directory
+- Configuration: `./config/` directory
+- Leads list: `./files/leads.txt`
+- Logo files: `./files/logo/` directory

+## Server Configuration

+The app requires a Replit server URL to be configured for email sending.
+Set this via:
+1. Environment variable: `REPLIT_SERVER_URL`
+2. The settings interface in the app
+3. The URL will be saved to localStorage for persistence

 ## Troubleshooting

-1. **"Mode 1 requires Electron API"** - This message appears when running outside Electron environment
+1. **"No Replit server URL configured"** - Set your server URL in the app settings
-2. **"electronAPI is not defined"** - Make sure you're running the Electron app, not in a web browser
+2. **"Electron API not available"** - Make sure you're running via `npm run electron`, not in a web browser
-3. **Files not found** - Ensure your files are in the correct directories relative to the user-package folder
+3. **Files not found** - Ensure your files are in the correct directories relative to user-package folder
 4. **SMTP config errors** - Check that `config/smtp.ini` exists and contains valid SMTP settings
 5. **Permission errors** - Run as administrator if needed, or check file permissions

 ## Logs

-The app will log file operations to help you debug:
+The app logs all file operations to the console for debugging.
+Check the Electron developer console if you encounter issues.
-- Check the console output when running `npm run electron-dev`
-- File read/write operations are logged with full paths